 NeON Arts

-According to a groundbreaking study by the School of Social Policy & Practice at the University of Pennsylvania, providing arts programming in underserved neighborhoods improves public safety.
-In these neighborhoods, having access to arts programming is associated with:
+A study by the University of Pennsylvania's School of Social Policy & Practice shows that providing arts programming in underserved neighborhoods can significantly enhance public safety.
+Access to arts initiatives in these communities has been linked to:

 Logos of NYC Department of Probation, Carnegie Hall, Stavros Niarchos Foundation, The Pinkerton Foundation, NYC Cultural Affairs, and the Mayor's Office for Economic Opportunity